Page

 | Class [@name "class"]

-When the JSON object keys differ from the ocaml field names, users can specify the corresponding JSON key implicitly using [@key "field"]
+When the JSON object keys differ from the ocaml field names, users can specify the corresponding JSON key implicitly using [@key "field"], for example:

 type t = {